It's that time of the year when I'm sure someone in your house wants to mail a letter to Santa!

 Santa Claus, IN 47579

-If you'd like a response from a place closer to the North Pole, the Post Office is lending a helping hand this year!
+If you'd like to get a letter back from Santa, the Post Office is lending a helping hand this year!
 Letters sent to the post office in Alaska by December 15th will receive a reply from Santa's helpers (with a hand from Mom or Dad)!

 Here's all the information for the Letters From Santa program.